Apocalypse of Peter: Manuscript history

 From the medieval era to 1886, the Apocalypse of Peter was known only through quotations and mentions in early Christian writings.
 A fragmented Koine Greek manuscript was discovered during excavations initiated by Gaston Maspéro during the 1886–87 season in a desert necropolis at Akhmim in Upper Egypt.
 The fragment consisted of parchment leaves supposedly deposited in the grave of a Christian monk.
 (Note: The story of the Akhmim codex being found held in the hands of a dead monk is considered possible, yet unconfirmed by later scholars; archaeological practice in 1886 was far less rigorous than the contemporary era.
 Maspéro did not closely monitor his hired Egyptian staff and was unclear on where precisely the codex came from other than a necropolis in the region, of which there were several.
 Uriel Bouriant, who produced the initial journal article on the discovery, wrote that it must have been from the grave of a monk.
 Tobias Nicklas and Thomas Kraus wrote in 2004 that they are skeptical this third-hand account of Bouriant is particularly trustworthy.)
-There are a wide range of estimates for when the manuscript was written.
+There is a wide range of estimates for when the manuscript was written.
 Paleographer Guglielmo Cavallo and papyrologist Herwig Maehler estimate that the late 6th century is the most likely.
 The Greek manuscript is now kept in the Coptic Museum in Old Cairo.

 The French explorer Antoine d'Abbadie acquired a large number of manuscripts in Ethiopia in the 19th century, but many sat unanalyzed and untranslated for decades.
 A large set of Clementine literature in Ethiopic from d'Abbadie's collection was published along with translations into French in 1907-1910.
 After reading the French translations, the English scholar M. R. James realized in 1910 that there was a strong correspondence with the Akhmim Greek Apocalypse of Peter, and that an Ethiopic version of the same work was within this cache.
 Another independent Ethiopic manuscript was discovered on the island of Kebrān in Lake Tana in 1968.
 Scholars speculate that these Ethiopic versions were translated from a lost Arabic version, which itself was translated from the lost Greek original.
 The d'Abbadie manuscript is estimated by Carlo Conti Rossini to have been created in the 15th or 16th century, while the Lake Tana manuscript is estimated by Ernst Hammerschmidt to be from perhaps the 18th century.